-PreReg: Culn 111, 112, 120, and 170
+PreReq: Culn 111, 112, 120, and 170

 Students examine and identify the varied factors which influence food and beverage costs in a food service operation.
-Students use analytical tools and techniques to enable them to interpret, to make operational decisions, to identify problems in achieving cost and quality control in a food and beverage system.
+Students use analytical tools and techniques to enable them to interpret, to make operating decisions, and to identify problems in achieving cost and quality control in a food and beverage system.
+A field experience to include computer generated information for a food service plan is a major requirement.
 (3 lec hrs., 6 lab hrs.)